Rosie and Marlene: Critical reception

-Billboard considered "Dot's Nice – Donna Fight!" to have strong appeal for disc jockeys, highlighting its humor and use of a familiar refrain.
-In the May 16, 1953, issue of Billboard, the single was listed on the 'Best Selling Popular Records' chart within the prominent 'Columbia Best Buys' section, reflecting sales for the week ending May 9.
+Billboard considered "Dot's Nice – Donna Fight!" to have strong appeal for disc jockeys, and that the singers "tickle ribs" with their performance.
+The single was listed on Billboard's 'Best Selling Popular Records' chart within the prominent 'Columbia Best Buys' section, thanks to its sales in the week ending May 9.

 Down Beat noted that the duet contained comedic moments, though it regretted the omission of the original lyric line that inspired the title "Dot's Nice".
 The magazine characterized "It's the Same" as a milder track.
 In addition to written reviews, "Too Old to Cut the Mustard" was selected for Down Beat's Five Star Discs, a list highlighting notable popular releases of the period.

 Commercial performance

 According to Steven Bach's biography Marlene Dietrich: Life and Legend the collection of duets was a commercial success, capitalizing on the popularity of their Top 40 hit "Too Old to Cut the Mustard" and successfully revitalizing Dietrich's image for a new audience.